We are so glad that you’ve decided to Get To Know Us!

 On the first Sunday of each month, we share the bread and cup of communion together.
 Young and old, saints and sinners—all are welcome at Christ’s table!
 Be sure to have a piece of bread and some juice or wine ready on your home altar if you are joining from home.

 Please visit Worship for a more complete description of our worship traditions.

 Creating a Sacred Space at Home

 Church is where the people are!
 We worship as a hybrid community.
 If you are joining us remotely as you get ready to invite God into your home, you might want to create a home altar using elements personal to you, such as cloth, flowers, shells, or other items.
 If you can, include a candle and something to light it with.

 After church, we often like to gather together for a time of fellowship.
 Sometimes there’s a chance to join a discussion or listen to a talk.
-For those watching the service via livestream we have a Zoom coffee hour starting at noon.
-At 12:15, we may have a hybrid adult formation program in one of our meeting rooms.
+At 9:30 a.m. or 12:15 p.m., we may often a hybrid adult formation program in one of our meeting rooms.
 You are welcome to attend in person, or to log in on zoom.
 Please join us—we’d love to meet you.
-The links to Zoom meetings may be found on the specific Sunday’s Coffee Hour and Formation events on the calendar.
+The links to Zoom meetings can be found on the calendar.

 What kind of church are you?

 First Church is an historically Protestant church with deep roots in the progressive tradition.
 Congregational by heritage (going back to 1636!), we are a part of the United Church of Christ, a denomination founded in 1957.

 We are a Trinitarian Christian congregation of whole-hearted welcome and ever-expanding inclusion.
 The God we worship is the radical, boundary-crossing God revealed in Jesus Christ, in whose steps we imperfectly follow, trusting always in the leading of the Holy Spirit.

 Where are you located?